Chapter Fifty Three I

 Dr. Epstein, “So the premises of the discussion are not real?”

 Janah, “They are only thoughts.
 There is no line in the dirt, think of a photo of the Earth from a satellite.
 It’s the same dirt on one side of the imaginary line as the other.
 Something is holy only because someone said it is holy, and other people believed them.
 Because they believe some act that took place there makes it holy.
 If I put a stick on my shelf and pray to it every day, it will become holy to me.
 I’ll start attributing things that happen in my life to the stick.
 The brain is not discerning, it doesn’t have any beliefs except those we put into it.
 The so called issues they fight about aren’t real except that thought says they are.”

 Mrs. Epstein, “If a Palestinian kills a Jew, isn’t that real?”

 Janah, “We never question what is a Palestinian, what is a Jew?
 Take away those ‘ideas’, that’s all they are, ideas, and there are only two human beings.
 Take away the idea that a particular spot of ground is holy, the fight goes away.
 Lose the notion that something that happened to my father’s father has to be avenged today, there’s one less murder.
-All these are beliefs and ideas aren’t real, yet people treat them as if they are.
+All these are beliefs, constructs with no factual basis.
 There is no end to fighting over illusions.
 Negotiations by confused parties cannot create peace, only more confusion.
 There will be temporary respites, some quiet for a time.
 But as long as the beliefs are there, the continued conflict is inevitable.”